Leopold II, Holy Roman Emperor: Grand Duke of Tuscany

 For five years, Leopold exercised little more than nominal authority, under the supervision of counselors appointed by his mother.
 In 1770, he made a journey to Vienna to secure the removal of this vexatious guardianship and returned to Florence with a free hand.
 During the twenty years that elapsed between his return to Florence and the death of his eldest brother Joseph II in 1790, he was employed in reforming the administration of his small state.
-The reformation was carried out by the removal of the ruinous restrictions on industry and personal freedom imposed by his predecessors of the house of Medici and left untouched during his father's life, by the introduction of a rational system of taxation (reducing the rates of taxation), and by the execution of profitable public works, such as the drainage of the Val di Chiana.
+The reformation was carried out by the removal of the ruinous restrictions on industry and personal freedom imposed by his predecessors of the House of Medici and left untouched during his father's life, by the introduction of a rational system of taxation (reducing the rates of taxation), and by the execution of profitable public works, such as the drainage of the Valdichiana.

 As Leopold had no army to maintain, and as he suppressed the small naval force kept up by the Medici, the whole of his revenue was left free for the improvement of his state.
 Leopold was never popular with his Italian subjects.
 His disposition was cold and retiring.
 His habits were simple to the verge of sordidness, though he could display splendour on occasion, and he could not help offending those of his subjects who had profited by the abuses of the Medicean régime.

 But his steady, consistent, and intelligent administration, which advanced step by step, brought the grand duchy to a high level of material prosperity.
 His ecclesiastical policy, which disturbed the deeply rooted convictions of his people and brought him into collision with the Pope, was not successful.
 He was unable to secularize the property of the religious houses or to put the clergy entirely under the control of the lay power.
 However, his abolition of capital punishment was the first permanent abolition in modern times.
 On 30 November 1786, after having de facto blocked capital executions (the last was in 1769), Leopold promulgated the reform of the penal code that abolished the death penalty and ordered the destruction of all the instruments for capital execution in his land.
 Torture was also banned.

 In line with the theories of the Age of Enlightenment, he enlarged La Specola with medical waxworks and other exhibits, aiming to educate Florentines in the empirical observation of natural laws.